menu

 Camping

-While hotels are limited, there’s no shortage of camping around Hanksville, Utah.
+While hotels are limited, there’s no shortage of camping around Hanksville, Utah, which makes it a great spot for a last-minute camping trip.
 You can find dispersed camping on most of the BLM land surrounding Hanksville.
 Be sure to check local regulations and choose campsites that have been previously camped in.

 If you’re dispersed camping you need to be prepared to be fully self-sufficient.
 This means packing out all trash and waste, including human waste.
 The environment around Hanksville is dry and barren, and the soil lacks the bacteria necessary to break down human waste.
 Bring a WAG bag or portable toilet when camping around Hanksville to pack out your poop.